onikienko/mv3-parcel-webext-template/README.md

 - After project initialization change `name` field in the `package.json` file.
 This field will be used as name for `.zip` with release.
 Not the `name` field from the `manifest.json`.
 - Version number for release is used as per `package.json`. `Manifest.json` will be updated during release with the same value.
-So no need to update version inside `manifes.json` manually if you will use `release` script.
+So there is no need to update the version inside `manifes.json` manually if you will use `release` script.
 - there is configured [Dependabot version updates](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates).
 If you do not want to have PRs with your dependencies version updates, remove `.github/dependabot.yml` file.